jusdeliens/xihara/README.md

 - A MQTT broker as a hub.
 It can be the official online Jusdeliens's broker or your own local broker according to your wishes.
 - 1 wifi access point available for every robots and computers

-Whether your are a student or a teacher, feel free to [contact us](https://jusdeliens.com/contact) to setup your own gear to perform your Xihara challenge in your organization, we will be glad to show you how.
+Whether your are a student or a teacher, feel free to [contact us](https://jusdeliens.com/contact) to setup your own gears to perform your Xihara challenge in your organization, we will be glad to show you how.

 ## 🧠 Skills